16.9 C

 The episode complicates Vance’s effort to define his place in an administration where tech billionaire Elon Musk often draws more attention than the elected vice president.
 Vance’s anti-interventionist identity — built on years opposing “regime change wars” — now clashes with his defense of military action against Iran.

-Sources say Vance, Gabbard, and Kent — all known for opposing foreign intervention — have been unusually reserved about the Iran war.
-When Kent handed his resignation letter to Vance, a White House official said the vice president “encouraged him to be respectful to POTUS” and urged him to consult the White House chief of staff before finalizing his decision.
+When Kent handed his resignation letter to Vance, a White House official said the vice president “encouraged him to be respectful to the president” and urged him to consult the White House chief of staff before finalizing his decision.

-Adding to the personal dimension, Vance and his wife, Usha, announced in January they are expecting their fourth child, a boy due in late July — which would make Usha Vance the first modern second lady to give birth while her husband holds office.
-The couple, married in 2014, already have three children: Ewan, Vivek, and Mirabel.
+Adding to the personal dimension, Vance and his wife, Usha, announced in January that they are expecting their fourth child, a boy due in late July, which would make Usha Vance the first modern second lady to give birth while her husband holds office.
+The couple, married in 2014, already has three children: Ewan, Vivek, and Mirabel.
 Vance adopted his mother’s maiden name in 2013 to honor the maternal grandparents who raised him during a difficult childhood.